wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-gemini.md

 >
 >> In that day Yahweh with his sore and great and strong sword shall punish leviathan the piercing serpent, even leviathan that crooked serpent; and he shall slay the dragon that is in the sea.
 Isaiah 27: 1.

-The creators during that span of time hid themselves in the oceans.
+The creators built their bases on high mountains and at the bottom of the sea to avoid being disturbed by humans.
+The mountain stations were gradually abandoned in favor of submarine bases less accessible to humans.
+The banished creators had hidden themselves in the oceans.

+The idea of a War in Heaven or a cosmic conflict between older and younger gods is a common theme in various mythologies and religious traditions.
+In the context of the Elohim and the banished creators, it is suggested that there was a power struggle or conflict between the original creators and a new faction that emerged on the home planet.

+This conflict led to the banishment of the creators to Earth, where they were able to establish a presence and influence human history.
+The reference to "leviathan" and "the dragon in the sea" in Isaiah 27:1 can be seen as symbolic of this conflict between the older and younger factions, with the "dragon" representing the banished creators who took refuge in the oceans.

+Overall, this suggests that the Elohim and the banished creators had different agendas and approaches to their interactions with humanity and the universe, leading to conflict and tension between them.

 > At that time the government of their planet wanted to destroy those who had created the humans.

 This is a small but crucial sentence in the Raëlian canon, not to be mentioned again.
 The infamous myths about a pantheon of younger Gods fighting another pantheon of older Gods fully comes to fruition here, the so called "Theomachy".
+The government of the Elohim's planet wanted to destroy the banished creators who had come to Earth and created humans.
+This indicates a conflict or disagreement between the two groups, possibly due to differing ideologies, beliefs, or goals.
+It also suggests that the creators may have been seen as a threat to the established order or power structure on the Elohim's planet, leading to a desire to eliminate them.

 ## A quick recap